emma-ladouceur/NutNet-CAFE/README.md

 **nutnet_cumulative_time_cover.csv** Price equation partition outputs using per species cover as a response.
 Used for Figure S4.

-**FOLDER: Model Fits** The data listed above are used in statistical models, then model objects are produced with *cluster-> univariate, multivariate* script folders saved and provided here.
+**FOLDER: Model Fits** The data listed above are used in statistical models, then model objects are produced with scripts in *cluster* folder and saved and provided here.
 - *3* -> Model fits used in main analyses, named after each response
 - *cover* -> For Figure S4
 - *multi* -> multivariate models (see more below)